2Checkout Review (Now Verifone)

 Add-Ons

 As we’ve mentioned above, you can add more features to your chosen plan through add-ons.
 Some of these add-ons are already included as features of specific plans, and some you can purchase at additional cost.
-I like how this add-on model lets you customize your feature set.
-On the other hand, I don’t like that prices for add-ons are not listed, making it difficult to determine your custom plan’s overall cost.
-Here are those add-ons:
+Pricing for individual add-ons is not listed online, unfortunately.

 - 2Bill: Subscription management tools that 2Subscribe and 2Monetize already include.

-- 2Recover: Renewal recover tool that includes an advanced authorization dashboard, available at additional cost.
+- 2Recover: Renewal recovery tool that includes an advanced authorization dashboard, available at additional cost.

 - 2Partner: Increased channel distribution and automation that is available only for 2Monetize at additional cost.